 I rarely use Turn Over or Reload cards or special events.

-Moors fight in open order in units of 10 (250 men) and so always fire in any direction.
-Moors only test morale when a unit is reduced to 25% of its initial size.
+With the exception of the Haymaking Scenario, Moors always fight open order in units of 10 (250 men) and fire in any direction.
+Being jihadists, Moors only test morale when a unit is reduced to 25% of its initial size.

 Battles